 Additionally, you can create and save time-lapse videos of your work on Procreate, which is super duper cool!

-Having used Photoshop and Procreate, I highly recommend you get an iPad pro and Apple Pencil if you are in love with digital illustrations and want to pursue it as a career or just want to as a hobby.
+Having used Photoshop and Procreate, I highly recommend you get an iPad pro and Apple Pencil if you are in love with digital illustrations and want to pursue it as a career or just want it as a hobby.

 It’s worth every penny.
 You won’t regret it.